tomoe-mami/weechat-scripts/weekey/README.md

 *(This script requires WeeChat 1.0 or newer)*

-Display recently pressed key combo and the command bound to it in bar items.
+Display recently pressed key combo and the command bound to it on bar items.

 The name of the bar items are:

 - **weekey_combo**: The key combo
 - **weekey_command**: The command for the key combo
 - **weekey_context**: Context of the key combo

+Here's a how it looks with item weekey_combo and weekey_command added to input
+bar:

+![demo][]

 ### Overriding combo name